act-now-coalition/covid-data-model/api/docs/docs/overview.md

 ---
-id: overview
+id: home
-title: Overview
+title: Covid Act Now API
-sidebar_label: Overview
+sidebar_label: Home
 slug: /
 ---

+Welcome to the documentation for the Covid Act Now API.

-The Covid Act Now API provides the same data that powers [CovidActNow.org](https://covidactnow.org) but in an easily digestible, machine readable format, intended for consumption by other COVID websites, models, and tools.
+The API provides the same data that powers [CovidActNow.org](https://covidactnow.org) but in an easily digestible, machine readable format, intended for consumption by other COVID websites, models, and tools.

 ### Update frequency

-Data is updated every day, typically around noon US Pacific Time.
+Data is updated daily, typically around noon US Pacific Time.

 ### Rate Limits